zaphosting/docs/docs/rust-plugins.md

 ---
 id: rust-plugins
 title: "Rust: Installation of plugins"
-description: Information on how to install plugins on your Rust server from ZAP-Hosting
+description: "Information on how to install plugins on your Rust server from ZAP-Hosting"
 sidebar_label: Install Plugins
 services:
   - gameserver-rust